Gertew/gertew.github.io/pages/about.md

             <p style="display: inline">🔳🔳🔳🔳🔳🔳⬜️⬜️⬜️⬜️</p>
             <h5 style="display: inline">Comfortable</h5>
         </div>
-        <h4 style="display: block; padding-right:25px;">I have taken charge on several projects where I delegated tasks to other teammates in order to keep production moving.
-Beside delegation, I have also collaborated closely with my teammates as well to help unblock them and work together on features for the game.</h4>
+        <h4 style="display: block; padding-right:25px;">I have becomed more relied upon by my teammates as they come to me with their problems and ask for my opinions and guidance on their ideas and thoughts for projects.
+While I am not the most outgoing person, I have taken accoutability on several projects especially on Ivorfall where I collaborated with other engineers on the high level implementation and met with them frequently on the lower level implementation of the code. </h4>
     </div>
     <div style="margin: 15px; padding: 10px;">
         <h4 style="display: inline; padding-right:25px;">Maya/Blender</h4>